TobiasPSP/doneland_sources/Tools/Software/EspHome/README.md

 The recommended installation method is to use the *ESPHome Add-On* inside *Home Assistant*.

+If you have a running instance of *Home Assistant*, installing *ESPHome* is a matter of *one click*:

+[<img src="images/add_ha.svg" width="40%" height="40%">](https://my.home-assistant.io/redirect/supervisor_addon/?addon=5c53de3b_esphome&repository_url=https%3A%2F%2Fgithub.com%2Fesphome%2Fhome-assistant-addon)

 > [!TIP]
 > If you *do not yet* run *Home Assistant*, consider [setting up](https://done.land/components/microcontroller/families/raspberry/raspberrypi/assembly/setup) your own *Home Assistant server* - it's really simple and well worth the investment.

-If you have a running instance of *Home Assistant*, installing *ESPHome* is a matter of *one click*:

-[<img src="images/add_ha.svg" width="40%" height="40%">](https://my.home-assistant.io/redirect/supervisor_addon/?addon=5c53de3b_esphome&repository_url=https%3A%2F%2Fgithub.com%2Fesphome%2Fhome-assistant-addon)

-This connects you to your local *Home Assistant* instance and opens an assistant that walks you through the installation once you click *INSTALL*:
+This connects you to your local *Home Assistant* instance and opens an assistant that walks you through the installation once you click *INSTALL*.

 Once installation is completed, make sure you enable *Start on boot*, *Watchdog*, and *Show in sidebar*: